Brain Metastasis from Lung Cancer

 There are possible side effects of brain radiation, but it is generally considered safe.
 Your body does not become radioactive after treatment, and it is safe for you to be around people afterwards.

-Focused radiation has very little side effects as it is mostly killing tumor cells and not many normal cells.
+Focused radiation has few side effects as it is mostly killing tumor cells and not many normal cells.
 However, it is possible to have some swelling, called radiation necrosis, when the little rim of radiated normal cells around the tumor die off.
 Steroids and a drug called bevacizumab may be prescribed to help the swelling.
 In some cases, the inflammation needs to be surgically removed.
 Immunotherapy and some targeted drugs increase the rate of radiation necrosis.
 Symptoms of radiation necrosis are dependent on where it is in the brain but may include confusion, loss of movement and loss of speech.
 Radiation necrosis can occur months or even a few years after treatment.

 Whole brain radiation therapy (WBRT) can cause fatigue in the short term and aging of the brain, including radiation dementia in the long term.
 A drug called memantine is sometimes used to reduce this risk, as well as the drug methylphenidate (known as Ritalin) if symptoms of slowed thinking occur.